deejaygraham/sketchnoting-for-developers/draft.md

 "The winner is the best idea not the best artist".

 I have to thank Jeff Patton, who consults for Atlassian, for letting me use these slides.

-As developers, during our careers we will be called on to constantly keep our knowledge, our skills up to date and learn, unlearn and re-learn as fast as we can.
-We should take advantage of as many opportunities as we can to make that job easier.

 I'm a developer working in an agile team and I should be drawing and communicating more.